Where You Get Your PharmD Matters

 Reappalication Process Information

 Individuals reapplying to McWhorter School of Pharmacy must complete a new PharmCAS application.
-Applicants must resubmit PCAT scores to PharmCAS.
 Applicants may replace either or both the academic or nonacademic recommendation but applicants will be required to replace at least one of them.

-To be considered for admission to the Doctor of Pharmacy program, you must have:
+Prior to the first day of the Doctor of Pharmacy program, admitted students must have:

 - Completed between 64 and 67 college semester hours